jgraham0325/land-register-api-docs/docs/api-documentation/V1.6/index.md

 Version 1.2 (07/08/2019):
 {: .govuk-body .govuk-!-font-weight-bold}

+Updated Work API with non-breaking changes:
+{: .govuk-body}

 <ol class="govuk-list govuk-list--bullet">
-Updated Work API with non-breaking changes:

 <!-- 07/08/19 -->
 <li>New optional boolean properties have been added to the Reporting API `GET /permits` and `GET /alterations` endpoints for filtering results</li>